DollyGt/my_shopping_list_app/README.md

 You would have to first clone this repository by way of running the git clone-----------------------------

-# Content

-The text for section Y was copied from the Wikipedia article Z----------------------------------

 # Media

-The photos used in this site were obtained from pixels website. link------
+The photos used in this site were obtained from pexels website.
+Click on this [link](https://www.pexels.com/) to access thier website.

 # Acknowledgements